 Keep these terms in mind as we go over these basic CMV regulations.

-As you can see in this chart, there are a few basic requirements that CMVs and their equipment must follow.
+As detailed above, there are a few basic requirements that CMVs and their equipment must follow.
 All CMVs must remain in compliance with regular inspections and repair and maintenance guidelines.
 They must also comply with guidelines for carrying standard equipment and emergency equipment as required by industry.
 The equipment in these categories will vary based on the type of commerce or business a CMV is involved in.

 CMVs in the 26,000+ lbs. category must possess IFTA and IRP registration.
 CMVs in the 10,001-26,000 lbs. category have the option of IRP registration if involved in interstate commerce.